Research Computing Projects

 The NH HealthWRQS website also contains information about the history and future of the system, training opportunities, and other sources of documentation.
 This website was created through funding from the CDC State Assessment Initiative.

-Aside from taking care of the general content management and web hosting, RCI created a web application GUI for Statistical Analysis Software(SAS)-generated reports which allow a user to generate a report based off criteria they input.
+Aside from taking care of the general content management and web hosting, RCC created a web application GUI for Statistical Analysis Software(SAS)-generated reports which allow a user to generate a report based off criteria they input.

 Healthy UNH is a campus-wide initiative at the University of New Hampshire that encourages faculty, staff, and students to improve their health while simultaneously decreasing health care costs.
 Its goal is to make UNH the healthiest campus community in the country by 2020.